Approved by the Faculty Senate February 4, 2004

 December 17, 2003

 The Faculty Senate of Southeast Missouri State University met on Wednesday, December 17, 2003, in the Missouriana Room of the University Center.
 The following Senators were present: Paul Lloyd (presiding), Susan Swartwout, Rusty Curtis, Rick Althaus, David Bibb, Janice Chadha, James Champine, Ronald Clayton, Michael Cobb, Daniel Dunavan, Craig Elder, Bruce Hathaway, Linda Heitman, Arrick Jackson, Ted Loso, Anne Marietta, Cheryl Milde, Bruce Mims, David Naugler, Craig Roberts, Terry Sutton, Nicholas Tibbs, Larry Underberg, and Min Zou.
-Alternate Daniel Macleay from the Department of Foreign Languages and Anthropology and non-voting Senate Representative Michael Best from the Department of Agriculture were in attendance.
+Alternate Daniel Macleay from the Department of Modern Languages, Anthropology and Geography and non-voting Senate Representative Michael Best from the Department of Agriculture were in attendance.
 President Dobbins, Provost Stephens, Southeast Missourian reporter Callie Clark, Student Government Representative to the Faculty Senate Ryan Kloeppel, and Senate Secretary Paula Cunningham also attended.

 Absent, and not represented by their Alternates, were Roy Farris, Kathy Gilliland, Al Hayward, Winfred Pitts, Mohan Tikoo, and James Ricks.

 The Minutes of December 10, 2003 (Vol. XXXVIII, No. 9) were approved with editorial changes.